apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 ![Create Actor](./images/actor-create-button.png)

 You will be redirected to a page containing various Actor development templates for popular languages such as JavaScript, TypeScript, and Python.
 You can choose the template that best suits your technology stack.
-For demonstration purposes, let's choose "PuppeteerCrawler in Javascript".
+For demonstration purposes, let's choose "PuppeteerCrawler in JavaScript".

 ![Templates](./images/actor-create-templates.png)